Saturday, October 26, 2013

 Cheapo Primo Demon Night: Soul of the Demon (1991)

-I'm not gonna lie, it looks like another awfully cheap and unoriginal home-made horror movie, a probable reason why no one talks about this, but comparing it with most of the cheap shot-on-video releases, Soul of the Demon has a lot more entertaining effort for our viewing pleasure.
+Not gonna lie, this definitely another cheap home-made horror movie and that's a probable reason why not a lot really bothered with this, but comparing it with most of the cheap shot-on-video releases we have these days, Soul of the Demon (1991) has a lot more entertaining effort for our viewing pleasure.

-Soul of the Demon starts off with a young boy and his friend uncovering a mysterious box they found near a stream, containing a strange looking gargoryle-like totem.
-An old preacher suddenly approaches them and warns that a powerful demon is actually trapped inside the statue, demanding the two to put it back.
-But seeing these kids knew better, and that the old man disappears no sooner than he appeared to them, one of the boys took the totem home and decided research it with a book he found in his local library.
+Soul of the Demon starts off with a young boy and his friend uncovering a mysterious box near a stream and finds a strange looking totem inside it.
+An old preacher suddenly approaches them and warns that a powerful demon is actually trapped inside the totem, demanding the two to put it back.
+But seeing these kids knew better, and that the old man disappears no sooner after he appeared to them, one of the boys takes the totem home and research about it with a book he found in his local library.
 (Actually just an hand-made Evil Dead prop with leather covers)

-Being Halloween that night, the boy's older brother decided to hang out with his friends at a supposed haunted house after one of them mistakenly announced a party, improvising with babes, beer and a fake seance inspired by his little brother's find.
-They unknowingly invoked the demon as they did, however, and it managed to possess the kid.
-Not too long now, the possessed middle-schooler is out to get them one by one, in one gory fashion to the next.
+Being Halloween night later that evening, the boy's older brother decided to hang out with his friends at a supposed haunted house after one of them mistakenly announced a party, improvising with babes, beer and a fake seance inspired by his little brother's find.
+By doing so, they unknowingly invoked the totem's trapped demon and it manages to possess the kid, starting a gory killing spree only a demonic middle-schooler can dish out at them one by one.

 As low as its budget looked, Soul of the Demon makes a fun rental with its impressive looking gore and special effects, and an acceptable so-bad-its-good production.
-The kill count isn't entirely monstrous, but it's modest enough to give us good and gory eye-candies like a gratuitous panty shot before she gets eviscerated with a levitating wood-saw, plus a couple of nice body splittings and an exploding head.
-It also has some playful looking cinematography and candy-colored lighting to give much more retro-feel to it, plus some really old-fashioned yet well-animated cartoon ghosts that really puts this title a bit higher in the effort scale than its home-made kins.
+The kill count isn't entirely monstrous in number, but it's modest enough to give us good and gory eye-candies like a gratuitous panty shot before she gets eviscerated with a levitating wood-saw, plus a couple of nice body splittings and an exploding head.
+It also has some playful looking cinematography and candy-colored lighting to give much more retro-feel to it, as well as some really old-fashioned yet well-animated cartoon ghosts that really puts this title a bit higher in the effort scale than its home-made kins.
 Strangely enough, there's no nudity here, but I guess you can't win it all.

-A bit of a rare gem that really deserves a look if you can snag a copy, Soul of The Demon is a good addition to any Holiday rentals, and a keeper if you like your horror/slasher flicks cheap, fun and explicitly gory.
+A bit of a rare gem that really deserves a look if you can snag a copy, Soul of The Demon (1991) is a good addition to any Halloween rentals and a keeper if you like your horror/slasher flicks cheap, fun and explicitly gory.
 If Night of the Demons could get any gorier, this is probably the closest you can get.
 That, or you could rent the underrated 2009 remake of that film.
 Whichever want you choose!

 1 male had his head blown apart